eleda77/eleda77.github.io/docs/vocab_list.md

 **aurochs** - a large, black European wild ox, extinct

+**autocondimentor** - that interesting type of person who automatically adds seasoning to their food no matter the dish or circumstances, irregardless of flavour (definitely a Pratchett-invented word)

 **avaunt** -  go away! depart! hence (archaic)
 ### B {#header-title-2}
+**baize** - a coarse, typically green woollen material resembling felt, used especially for covering pool, snooker, and billiard tables

 **baldachin** - a ceremonial canopy of stone, metal, or fabric over an altar, throne, or doorway

 **bole** - the stem or trunk of a tree